abstracta/jmeter-java-dsl/README.md

 In order to accomplish this, we need you to **please create an issue for any particular feature or need that you have**.

 We would also really appreciate pull requests.
 Check the [CONTRIBUTING](CONTRIBUTING.md) guide for an explanation of main library components and how can you extend the library.

-Finally, if you like this project, **please give it a star**, that helps the project to be more visible and gain relevance.

 [JMeter]: http://jmeter.apache.org/